Meden Vale

-Former colliery
+History

+Meden Vale was originally known as Welbeck Colliery Village prior to renaming in the late 1960s.
+The village was built in the 1920s specifically to house miners who worked at Welbeck Colliery.

 The economy was based mainly on Welbeck Colliery, which started up when two shafts were sunk between 1912 and 1915.
 It was determined by owner UK Coal for closure in 2007 due to limited reserves, with the last coal produced 11 May 2010.
 Most of the working-age employees from the 410 total transferred to other collieries operated by UK Coal, including Daw Mill near Coventry, a daily round-trip of 140 mi for some.
 When closed it was one of the last remaining deep mine collieries to operate in England, and at its peak employed 1,400 men and produced 1.5 million tonnes of coal yearly.

 The headstocks were demolished by explosives in April 2011.

 Explosion

 Two security guards were badly injured in an explosion confined to a surface electrical substation at the Colliery site on Saturday 31 December 2011.

+Site regeneration

+As part of reclamation of the site, a biogas facility based on anaerobic digestion producing methane for sale into the UK gas distribution grid was created in 2017, the first stage in an intended employment park.

+A large solar farm based on an extensive array of Solar panels having a 33kV connection into the UK electricity distribution grid is located nearby.